hannutt/FlaskApi/README.md

 ACCESS TO LOCAL MySQL DATABASE USING HTML-UI

 All local mysql databases are fetched with the "show databases" command when the user clicks the "access mysql databases" dialog. the results (i.e. database names) are looped in a for loop and displayed in the html dropdown menu.

+SELF-WRITING SQL QUERIES

+You can also write sql queries yourself by clicking the "write sql query" check box. the query is written to the textarea element, which is sent to the Python function.
+The Python function performs a search according to the query and returns the result to the html page

 LIMITING THE SEARCH IN MONGO DATABASES